Asif-droid/climate_chage_vs_gii_factors/README.md

-# Gender Inequality and Climate Change Analysis
+# Gender Inequality and Climate Change Analysis [Check out this site](https://climate-site-1.onrender.com/)

 This Jupyter Notebook, `gender_inequality_climate.ipynb`, explores the relationship between gender inequality and climate change.
 The analysis leverages various data visualization and data manipulation libraries in Python to provide insights into how these two critical issues intersect.